woocommerce/qit-documentation/docs/cli/getting-started.md

 # Getting started

-The QIT Client is a command line interface tool that allows you to run automated tests in the cloud against extensions available in the WooCommerce Marketplace, powered by the Quality Insights Toolkit test runner.
+The QIT CLI is a command line interface tool that allows you to run automated tests in the cloud against extensions available in the WooCommerce Marketplace, powered by the Quality Insights Toolkit test runner.

 ![run-e2e](_media/run-e2e.png)